Waterstones: HMV Group: 1998–2011

 In 2006, Giles stepped down from his position and was replaced by Gerry Johnson as managing director of Waterstones and Simon Fox as group CEO.
 In April 2006, following two bids by Permira for the group, Tim Waterstone attempted to buy back the company from HMV for £256 million, but later withdrew his offer, specifying that the conditions set by HMV were "too punitive" to accept.
 A strategic review in September saw Waterstones pull out of its franchise agreement with Amazon to re-launch its online business, Waterstones.com, independently.
 The chain also began to pilot a loyalty programme in South-West England and Wales.
 The scheme was successful, launching nationally as The Waterstones Card across its entire shop portfolio.

 Waterstones piloted a brand refresh exercise in selected shops, beginning with Manchester's Arndale Centre in 2007.
 On 19 November 2007, the chain closed its first branch on Old Brompton Road.
 Following a consultation, the company's supply chain was overhauled in 2008, with the implementation of a 150000 ft2 warehouse and distribution centre in Burton-upon-Trent.
-Existing direct-to-store deliveries from suppliers were replaced by a centralised warehouse capable of receiving merchandise and sorting an estimated 70 million books per year, and 200 staff were made redundant by the process.
+Existing direct-to-shop deliveries from suppliers were replaced by a centralised warehouse capable of receiving merchandise and sorting an estimated 70 million books per year, and 200 staff were made redundant by the process.
 In September 2008, Waterstones began selling the Sony Reader in an agreement that saw the booksellers' branches and Sony Centre shops stock the reader exclusively for two weeks after its release.
 Waterstones.com began to supply e-books in the .epub format.
 In November 2009, Waterstones moved into second-hand bookselling in a partnership with Alibris setting up an online reselling tool called Waterstones Marketplace, part of Waterstones.com.